Hacking

 Turning Accounts Into Cash

 Selling user names isn’t the only way criminals can turn hijacked Instagram accounts into cash.
-They can monetize the credentials for the account by selling them to other hackers, for example, noted Rick McElroy, head of security strategy at Carbon Black, an endpoint security company in Waltham.
-Massachusetts.
+They can also monetize the account credentials by selling them to other hackers, noted Rick McElroy, head of security strategy at Carbon Black, an endpoint security company in Waltham, Mass.

 “They can also extort the owner into paying to release the account,” he told TechNewsWorld.
 In addition, “they can blackmail the affected person based on material found in the account, and phish other people connected to the account.”